Rituverma12/cbse-class12-2022-appearance-analysis/README.md

 - **"profiling_baseflag" sheet**

-  The profiling sheet was created to support the credibility of setting up small base later.
-To determine the size of the base, so that denominator is large enough to be statistically stable.
-It specifically analyzes the distribution of registered counts across different threshold.
+  The profiling sheet was created to support the credibility of setting up a small base later.
+To determine the size of the base, so that the denominator is large enough to be statistically stable.
+It specifically analyzes the distribution of registered counts across different thresholds.

   The table below summarizes key metrics: